 Arguably the best part of any road trip is discovering small-town, under-the-radar eateries to stop at along the way.
 We asked our AMA Contracted Roadside Assistance Operators, the kings of Alberta highways, to tell us the best restaurants to fuel hungry travellers.

 BEACH CORNER RESTAURANT, BEACH CORNER

 You’ll never fail your kids by stopping for a hot-dog stop at Beach Corner Restaurant, located about 10 kilometres west of Stony Plain.
 For just a few bucks, you’ll get a hot dog or smokie grilled on the patio barbecue.
 The buns are soft and the franks are huge, which means every bite has the proper sausage-to-bun ratio.
-Area residents have long been heading to Beach Corner Restaurant for hamburgers, but other standout items include back ribs and chicken fettucine served with a house-made sauce.
+Area residents have long been heading to Beach Corner Restaurant for hamburgers, but other standout items include back ribs and chicken fettuccine served with a house-made sauce.